Your contract is with Premier Holidays Limited, a Member of ABTA.

 Excursions or other tours that you may choose to book or pay for whilst you are on holiday are not part of your package holiday provided by us.
 For any excursion or other tour that you book, your contract will be with the operator of the excursion or tour and not with us.
 We are not responsible for the provision of the excursion or tour or for anything that happens during the course of its provision by the operator.

-Every care has been taken to try and ensure that all information detailed on this website was accurate at the time it went to print.
+Every care has been taken to try and ensure that all information detailed on this website was accurate at the time it was published.
 However, due to circumstances beyond our control some details may change.
 It is possible that an advertised facility may be withdrawn or temporarily unavailable according to season, or due to weather conditions, lack of demand, a private function, for maintenance, renovation etc. For example, swimming pools are sometimes emptied, lifts serviced, air-conditioning restricted, local amenities such as water, electricity and waste disposal facilities may be limited by Local Government Authorities.
 Even a beach and its facilities can be affected by bad weather and stormy conditions may result in debris being washed ashore at certain times of the year.
 We will advise you of any significant changes to facilities at the time of booking or as soon as practical if information is received after your booking has been confirmed and if time permits.

 Building and development work